HL7/US-Core/input/pagecontent/general-requirements.md

           - `Immunization.status`
           - `Goal.lifecycleStatus`

-        *The c`linicalStatus` element is conditionally mandatory based on resource-specific constraints.
+        *The `clinicalStatus` element is conditionally mandatory based on resource-specific constraints.

         If any of these status code is missing, a `404` HTTP error code and an OperationOutcome **SHALL** be returned in response to a read transaction on the resource.
 If returning a response to a search, the problematic resource **SHALL** be excluded from the search set, and a *warning* OperationOutcome **SHOULD** be included indicating that other search results were found but could not be compliantly expressed and have been suppressed.